VitaliyBulyma/MVC_Project/README.md

 In this team project, we redesigned an existing hospital website, and created several new features that we as a team believed would benefit and improve service to the user of the website and hospital visitors and patients.

-I created a Public Health Crisis Alert system and Long-Term Stay Booking System
+I created a Long-Term Stay Booking System and Public Health Crisis Alert System

 ## Team members:
 * Priyanka Khadilkar - n01351009